obetomuniz/tatooine/readme.md

 **@param schemas {Array\<Object\>}**

-A list of schemas following the default and/or custom engines registered.
+A list of schemas following the standard and/or custom engines registered.

 **@param customEngines {Array\<Promise\>}**